1967–68 FA Cup: First Round Proper

-At this stage clubs from the Football League Third and Fourth Division joined 30 non-league clubs having come through the qualifying rounds.
-To complete this round, Enfield and Skelmersdale United were given byes.
+At this stage clubs from the Football League Third and Fourth Divisions joined those non-league clubs having come through the qualifying rounds.
 Matches were due to be played on Saturday, 9 December 1967, but snow and ice forced the postponement of 12 ties and the abandonment of two more, at Tow Law and Brentford.

 Second Round Proper

 The matches were scheduled for Saturday, 6 January 1968, though the match at Tow Law was postponed due to bad weather.
 Four matches were drawn, with replays taking place as soon as conditions permitted.

 Third Round Proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were played on Saturday, 27 January 1968.
 Ten matches were drawn, with replays taking place later the same week, and one tie required a second replay.

 Fourth Round Proper

 The matches were played on Saturday, 17 February 1968.
 Six matches were drawn and replayed later the same week.